iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> It's an app that will track YOU even when it's off.
+Supreme Court ruled that they cannot track you without a Search Warrant.
+This popped up on my new phone...unrequested!<br> :date: __2021-01-28 06:07:15__

+> Oh noes a virus whose average age of death is higher than the average life expectancy!
+Quick, embrace technocommunism and report undesirables to authorities for medical confinement in a *cough* gulag.
+What could go wrong?
+Are you afraid yet?
+Have you consented to give all private property rights over to the state yet?
+Hello, 911?
+I'd like to report someone not living in fear of this common cold Trump and Giuliani beat in 72 hours.<br> :date: __2021-01-25 00:03:41__

+> This app is bad delete this app it said covid is dangerous<br> :date: __2021-01-24 19:16:03__

 > It's been goodnight<br> :date: __2021-01-21 20:21:50__

 > So, the app works pretty decently.
 My complaint is, I just recently was exposed to someone who has covid.
 There is no way to input a possible exposure in the app.
 The idea is to prevent.
 But you can only report if you have a code from a positive test result...
 Kinda worthless then.. so who are we actually helping?<br> :date: __2021-01-19 21:47:53__